 Indian Joe Brewing represents the culmination of a long-time dream for me and it didn’t come easy.
-The way I see it, the challenges I faced were insignificant compared to those of my ancestors, who had been forced into the Spanish Mission system and later relocated to Indian Reservations and other areas of North San Diego County.
+The way I see it, the challenges I faced were insignificant compared to those of my ancestors, who had been forced into the Spanish Mission system and in 1875 under Executive Order relocated to the first Indian Reservation in San Diego County, the Pala Indian Reservation.

 In my 20s, I was introduced to the art of craft brewing after helping my father and a German master brewer formulate small batches of beer.
 I was mesmerized by the process and how unique flavors could be achieved by blending different natural ingredients.
-Inspired to become a brewer, I asked my entrepreneur friend, Pedro, if he would go into business with me in the late 1980s.
+Inspired to become a brewer, I asked an entrepreneur friend, Pedro, if he would go into business with me in the late 1980s.
 He told me that I was a crazy dreamer: “There’s no way we could compete with giants like Bud, Miller and Coors,” he said.
 So I put my dream on hold.
 Then, in the late 1990s, I watched local upstart breweries, like Stone, Ballast Point and others carving out success.
 This was very encouraging and it re-lit the fire within me.
 Encouraged by friends and loved ones, I took the leap of faith and decided to pursue my dream and become a full-time brewer.
-In 2010, after nearly two years of legal maneuvering, I was granted the trademark for “Indian Joe Brewing” in honor of my Great Uncle Joe and my Native heritage.
+In 2010, after nearly two years of legal maneuvering, I was granted the trademark for “Indian Joe Brewing” in honor of my Uncle Joe and my Native heritage.
 The vision I had nearly 20 years ago is now a reality.
 Our small brewery and tasting room opened in the fall of 2012 at 2379 La Mirada Dr. Vista, CA 92081.